Polymer/polymer/CONTRIBUTING.md

 #### Contributing Code to the Polymer library

 We follow the most common javascript and HTML style guidelines for how we structure our code - in general, look at the code and you'll know how to contribute!
-If you'd like a bit more structure, the [Google Javascript Styleguide](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) is a good place to start.
+If you'd like a bit more structure, the [Google JavaScript Styleguide](https://google.github.io/styleguide/javascriptguide.xml) is a good place to start.

 Polymer also participates in Google's [Patch Rewards Program](http://www.google.com/about/appsecurity/patch-rewards/), where you can earn cold, hard cash for qualifying security patches to the Polymer library.
 Visit the [patch rewards page](http://www.google.com/about/appsecurity/patch-rewards/) to find out more.